A quick and easy homemade version of a classic comfort food.

 I like to use dehydrated onion on the insides of these but you could use fresh chopped as well.

 Sadly, the best way I’ve found to mix meat is still by hand.
 I tried a mixer but it makes the meat tough.
-If you do not have Maggi, soy sauce or liquid aminos would work but it tastes a bit different to me.
+If you do not have Maggi (you should have this in your retinue.
+AMAZING.
 If you’ve never tried Maggi, I would highly recommend trying it.
-It’s loaded with Umami.
+It’s loaded with Umami), soy sauce or liquid aminos would work but it tastes a bit different to me.
+I add Watkins Beef Base , because hey can you have too much beefy flavor?
+But also as an improved replacement for salt (there is plenty of salt in it).

 I used a pound of ground beef (80/20 but of course you could go leaner)